labgem/microscope-user-doc/docs/content/search/blast.rst

   * **ATTCCAGATC**: this pattern describes all sequences which contain the subsequence 'ATTCCAGATC'.

-This form use the simple organism selector to select the reference organism.
+This form uses the simple organism selector to select the reference organism.
 See :ref:`here <simple-selector>` for help on how to use it.

 .. image:: img/pattern.png